kaydeveloper/chatsecure.github.io/_posts/2015-10-01-chatsecure-conversations-zom.md

 ### Android

 [Zom Android](https://github.com/zom/zom-android) will have a radically different UI than the current version of ChatSecure Android, is a hard fork of the current code.
 Many advanced features will be hidden or removed for the sake of simplicity (with sane secure defaults of course!), which we feel is the right move when targeting the mass market.
-It will also only support a single account at a time, and have a bigger focus on media sharing, and have silly stuff like sticker packs.
+It will also only support a single account at a time, have a bigger focus on media sharing, and sport silly stuff like sticker packs.

-Under the hood, it will still support OTR, XMPP, Tor, SQLCipher, certificate pinning, and all that crypto goodness that you expect, but all behind a shiny new interface designed to hide or minimize the vast majority of the complexity.
+Under the hood, it will still support OTR, XMPP, Tor, SQLCipher, certificate pinning, and all that crypto goodness that you expect, all bundled up behind a shiny new interface designed to hide or minimize the vast majority of the complexity.
 No use in having a secure messenger if it's as hard to setup and use securely as PGP, right?

 ### iOS